tc39/proposal-temporal/docs/duration.md

 - `two` (`Temporal.Duration` or value convertible to one): Second duration to compare.
 - `options` (object): An object with properties representing options for the operation.
   The following option is recognized:
-  - `relativeTo` (`Temporal.PlainDateTime`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when converting between years, months, weeks, and days.
+  - `relativeTo` (`Temporal.PlainDate`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when converting between years, months, weeks, and days.

 **Returns:** &minus;1, 0, or 1.